1aggarcia/locked-notes/README.md

 ## Source Code

-This app built in TypeScript using the React Native framework and the Expo platform.
+This app is built in TypeScript using the React Native framework and the Expo platform.

 ### Software Setup